-With takeovers of managed care providers exceeding $14 billion in less than a year, Health Net Inc. (HNT) and WellCare Health Plans Inc. are among the last remaining targets as aging baby boomers and the new health-care law boost demand.
+With takeovers of managed care providers exceeding $14 billion in less than a year, Health Net Inc. (HNT:US) and WellCare Health Plans Inc. are among the last remaining targets as aging baby boomers and the new health-care law boost demand.

 Demand for Medicare, the U.S. health plan for the elderly and disabled, is on the rise with 8.6 million more Americans projected to enroll by 2016 as the first wave of baby boomers turns 65.
 At the same time, the Patient Protection and Affordable Care Act upheld by the Supreme Court in June will add more patients to Medicaid, which provides coverage for the poor.
 Stifel Financial Corp. says the next takeover targets may include WellCare, both a Medicare and Medicaid insurer, or Health Net, which like Coventry offers commercial insurance in addition to the U.S. government-sponsored plans.